 Join Christine for this wild ride from Jennette McCurdy for a discussion of “Half His Age” on March 28th at 1pm.
 “Waldo is ravenous.
 Horny.
 Blunt.
 Naive.
 Wise.
 Impulsive.
 Lonely.
 Angry.
 Forceful.
 Hurting.
 Perceptive.
 Endlessly wanting.
 And the thing she wants most of all: Mr. Korgy, her creative writing teacher with the wife and the kid and the mortgage and the bills, with the dead dreams and the atrophied looks and the growing paunch.
 She doesn’t know why she wants him.
 Is it his passion?
 His life experience?
 The fact that he knows books and films and things that she doesn’t?
 Or is it purer than that, rooted in their unlikely connection, their kindred spirits, the similar filter with which they each take in the world around them?
 Or, perhaps, it’s just enough that he sees her when no one else does.

-Parent-Child Book Club
+Parent-Child Book Club: “The Twits”

 Re-read the classics together with your kids!
 Read Ronald Dahl’s “The Twits” and join us together with your kiddo to discuss!
 March 27th at 4pm.
 Enjoy a classic, gain your child’s perspective, have some fun reading together, and have fun with us in our lovely, cozy book club space.